meilisearch/documentation/learn/configuration/displayed_searchable_attributes.md

 - [`displayedAttributes`](/learn/configuration/displayed_searchable_attributes.md#displayed-fields): Attributes whose fields are displayed in documents
 - [`searchableAttributes`](/learn/configuration/displayed_searchable_attributes.md#the-searchableattributes-list): Attributes whose values are searched for matching query words

-This means that by default, every field in a document is **displayed** and **searchable**.
+By default, every field in a document is **displayed** and **searchable**.
 These properties can be modified in the [settings](/reference/api/settings.md).

 ## Displayed fields

 The fields whose attributes are added to the [`displayedAttributes` list](/reference/api/settings.md#displayed-attributes) are **displayed in each matching document**.

 Documents returned upon search contain only displayed fields.
+If a field attribute is not in the displayed-attribute list, the field won't be added to the returned documents.

 **By default, all field attributes are set as displayed**.

-Therefore, if a field attribute is not in the displayed-attribute list, the field won't be added to the returned documents.

-This list can be restricted to a selected set of attributes in the settings.

 #### Example